Salisbury North

 AreaSearch analysis of residential development drivers sees Salisbury North recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers in Salisbury North shows approximately 16 new homes approved annually over the past five financial years, totalling an estimated 83 homes.
+Based on AreaSearch analysis of ABS building approval numbers, Salisbury North has seen approximately 16 new homes approved each year from FY-21 to FY-25.
+This totals an estimated 83 homes over the past five financial years.
 As of FY-26, 13 approvals have been recorded.
-On average, 5.8 new residents per year are associated with each home built between FY-21 and FY-25, indicating supply may be lagging demand, which could lead to heightened buyer competition and pricing pressures.
-The average construction cost of new homes is $245,000.
+On average, 5.8 new residents per year are associated with every home built between FY-21 and FY-25.

 Frequently Asked Questions - Development